 The chassis is the main hub for the entire robot.
-It must be able to accommodate every subsystem.
+It had to be able to accommodate every subsystem.
 Our team decided to go with the VEX chassis kit for the ASR.
-The kit is extremely well designed and something we have worked with in the past.
-There are three different kits to choose from.
+The kit is extremely well designed and something we had worked with in the past.
+There were three different kits to choose from.
 The specifications for each kit we considered are shown in figure 6.1.1-1 below.